 Coach, USA Men’s Track and Field Team, 1924

-Mikaili Charlemagne '23 is scheduled to swim the 50-meter freestyle representing her home country of Saint Lucia on July 30.
-The Springfield College Health Science major is settling into the Olympic Village and is cherishing this special moment in Tokyo.
+Mikaili Charlemagne '23 competed in the 50-meter freestyle representing her home country of Saint Lucia on July 30.
+The Springfield College Health Science major enjoyed the Olympic Village and cherished this special moment in Tokyo.

 Keith Bryant '92, Executive Director, USA Judo - "Springfield College has had significant representation in the US Olympic and Paralympic Movement over the years.
 I am grateful that SC instilled in me the Humanics philosophy modeled after the Greek ideal of balanced life with leadership in service to others."